digitalrebar/provision/doc/cli/drpcli_reservations_list.rst

 ::

       -h, --help          help for list
-          --limit int    Maximum number of items to return (default -1) --offset int   Number of items to skip before starting to return data (default -1)
+          --limit int     Maximum number of items to return (default -1) --offset int    Number of items to skip before starting to return data (default -1) --slim string   Should elide certain fields.
+Can be 'Params', 'Meta', or a comma-seperated list of both.

 Options inherited from parent commands
 --------------------------------------